1500

 Ludovico Ariosto: "Orlando Furioso"

-Garcia de Resende: "Cancioneiro Geral," anthology of Port. and Span. poems
+Garcia de Resende: "Cancioneiro Geral," anthology of Port. and Span.

 Henry Howard, Earl of Surrey, Eng. poet, b. (d.
 1547)